PelionIoT/distro-pelion-edge/README.md

 $ ./build-env/bin/docker-run.sh pelion-bionic-source
 ```

-The script mounts the user `.ssh` directory  to share git ssh keys.
-The root of
-this repo is mounted to `/pelion-build`.
+The root of this repo is mounted to `/pelion-build`.

 Please note that `docker-run.sh` script does not use `PELION_DOCKER_PREFIX`.